 This webinar will examine how cultural values and attitudes impact how and who we treat for Post-Traumatic Stress Disorder.
 We will explore the attitudes of providers, court systems, and communities towards veterans of foreign wars versus victims of community violence and poverty, and how this impacts how we treat their struggles and who receives psychedelic therapy.

-December 2, 2021 Ethical Considerations and Guidelines for an Inclusive Community Practice with Guest Speaker Rebecca Kronman, LCSW
+Session 9: Ethical Considerations and Guidelines for an Inclusive Community Practice with Guest Speaker Rebecca Kronman, LCSW

 National and international provider organizations have broadly elucidated ethical practice guidelines and codes of conduct for their professional members.
 However, few have considered unique guidelines or ethics of psychedelic practices.
 This webinar will discuss current ethical considerations and existing codes of conduct or community guidelines for psychedelic practice.

 Session 10: Standing at the Gates: Provider Training, Requirements, and Stigma within Psychedelic Assisted Therapy with Ingmar Gorman, PhD